Money still pouring into health

 Lemonade driving change across the market

-I’m sure you’ll all have seen this one – Lemonade takes another step forward on it’s path to drive insurance innovation with the launch of car insurance later this year.
+I’m sure you’ll all have seen this one – Lemonade takes another step forward on it’s path to drive insurance innovation with the launch of auto insurance later this year.

 The company, which expanded into Term Life and Pet in 2020, stated it will use tech to ‘handle emergencies and pay claims fast’ as well as reward safe drivers and environmentally-friendly cars.
 Watch this space.